-Our result hinges on four features of the setting that we study: (i) players receive free background information; (ii) they use the strong long-run average criterion; (iii) the experimentation game is played in continuous time; and (iv) the players' risky payoff processes and the background information are all of the same (unknown) type, hence perfect substitutes with respect to learning.
-The background information ensures that players learn the true state eventually, no matter what strategy profile they use.
-This makes it possible to evaluate players' random payoff streams according to the strong long-run average criterion, that is, by computing the expected accumulated shortfall of received payoffs relative to the expected full-information payoff.
+Our characterization of the unique symmetric Markov perfect equilibrium hinges on four features of the settings that we study: (i) players receive free background information; (ii) they use the strong long-run average criterion; (iii) the experimentation game is played in continuous time; and (iv) the players' risky payoff processes and the background information are all of the same (unknown) type, hence perfect substitutes with respect to learning.

+In fact, the background information ensures that players learn the true state exponentially fast, no matter what strategy profile they use.2 This makes it possible to evaluate players' random payoff streams according to the strong long-run average criterion, that is, by computing the expected accumulated shortfall of realized payoffs relative to the expected full-information payoff.
 Under this criterion, the problem of finding a best response to the opponents' Markovian strategy profile has a recursive structure amenable to dynamic-programming techniques.
-In continuous time, this leads to an HJB equation in which the value function enters only through the expected rate of change of continuation payoffs.
-When the players' risky payoff processes and the background information are all of the same type, moreover, the rate of change of expected continuation values is linear in the total intensity of experimentation.
-This makes it possible to eliminate a player's value function completely from the maximization problem in the HJB equation, so best responses can be determined without reference to the value function and the payoff-generating processes.
+In continuous time, this leads to a Hamilton-Jacobi-Bellman (HJB) equation in which the value function (i.e. the payoff function induced by a best response) enters only through the expected rate of change of continuation payoffs.
+When the players' risky payoff processes and the background information are all of the same type, moreover, the expected rate of change of continuation values is linear in the total intensity of experimentation.
+This makes it possible to eliminate a player's value function completely from the maximization problem in the HJB equation, so optimal actions can be determined belief by belief without reference to the value function and the payoff-generating processes.